 Here’s one more look at our bit of loveliness:

 I love seeing your finished projects!
-If you enjoyed making this Spider on a Web Crochet Baby Lovey Pattern I’d love to see yours on Instagram, be sure to tag me @crochet365knittoo.
+If you enjoyed making this Fall Crochet Wreath I’d love to see yours on Instagram, be sure to tag me @crochet365knittoo.
 If you are on Facebook, stop over to the Crochet 365 Knit Too Facebook page or pop over to the Crochet365KnitToo Club and share a photo!
 I’d love to see your work!